-Deer Grove Forest Preserve Trails is a 7.2 mile heavily trafficked loop trail located near Palatine, IL that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, and road biking and is accessible from January until October.
+Deer Grove Forest Preserve Trails is a 7.3 mile heavily trafficked loop trail located near Palatine, Illinois that features a lake and is rated as moderate.
+The trail is primarily used for hiking, walking, and road biking and is best used from January until October.
 Dogs are also able to use this trail.

 Beautiful landscape.
 Trail markings caused some confusion.